Info on MARLIN

 The wrecks are 20 miles out but not particularly deep (14 to 40 m, mostly 25 to 30 m).
 Visibility underwater at low tide can be quite good (20 ft plus) but a torch is very useful.
 The currents are less around Low Water but in order to get 2 dives in, you will have to dive in some current.
 Because of the possibility of some current, limited visibility underwater, and the need to kit up in the boat with some wave motion, diving in the Bay is not for novices.
 Chris does not run charter trips as such, but will try to accommodate interested divers on the trips he organises.
 Trips are arranged by e-mail usually and are confirmed the evening before when the weather forecast is good.
 Be aware that quite a number of trips get cancelled because of adverse weather.

 The boat takes up to 8 divers and we usually do two dives each.
 The trip leaves Liverpool Marina through the lock at about HW + 2 hrs and comes back in at the next HW - 2 hrs.
 So we are out for 9 hrs or so.
 So take air for two dives, food (Marlin has a fridge) and hot drink.
 Drinking water is provided aboard.
 Marlin has a toilet.
 The cabin is quite sheltered and has a heater - so it's a comfortable trip.
 Divers are responsible for arranging for themselves any equipment loan and transport to the Marina car park.
-Cost of the share of fuel is £35, more for the most distant wrecks.
+Cost of the share of fuel and running expenses is £40, more for the most distant wrecks.